sedostheatre/sedos.co.uk/input/shows/2022-carrie-the-musical.md

   at the Bridewell Theatre from 25-29 October 2022.
 A cult musical based on Stephen King's bestselling novel and the acclaimed movie"
 ---
-> “If I could, I’d bring them all down to their knees!\
+> If I could, I’d bring them all down to their knees!\
-> I’d make them sorry forever for teasing Carrie!”
+> I’d make them sorry forever for teasing Carrie!

 **Carrie White is a misfit.
 At school, she's an outcast who's bullied by the popular crowd, and virtually invisible to everyone else.
 At home, she's at the mercy of her over-protective, hyper-religious mother.
 But there’s something different about Carrie – she has a special power.
 A power that can be destructive.
 And if she’s pushed too far, she may have to use it…**